yongyanghz/yongyanghz.github.io/_posts/2019-11-11-Six-Coins-Weighing-Problem.md

 ---

-[This interesting math problem is from an interview of mine, if any suspected infringement of knowledge property,  please contact me via email.]
+[This interesting math problem is from an interview of mine, if sany suspected infringement of knowledge property,  please contact me via email.]

 ## Problem Description